BloCamLimb/ModernUI-MC/README.md

 * Playing a "Ding" sound when Minecraft loads and reaches the Main Menu
 * Enabling smooth scrolling in Vanilla's Selection List and Forge's Scroll Panel
 * Pressing "C" to Zoom that is the same as OptiFine
+* Undo/Redo and Unicode word iterator for all text fields
+* Playing local music, allowing to seek and view spectrum
+* Support Discord/Slack/GitHub/IamCal/JoyPixels emoji shortcodes in Chatting
 * A fancy tooltip style
   + Choose rounded border or normal border (with anti-aliasing)
   + Add title break and control title line spacing